Mr O'Toole is a Consultant Plastic Surgeon at the Royal Free NHS Hospital in London.

 He has visited the Phnom Penh Children's Surgical Centre

 He has performed the "earStitch" procedure for over 1000 patients over the last 15 years.
-It takes 90 minutes, under local anaesthetic and dressings are not essential.

 Mr O'Toole's earlobe reduction and total ear reduction procedures allow for a rapid recovery and a natural result.